eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/usage.md

 The `message` field (see the examples above) is designed to be used as a user-friendly message (without any sensitive details, as opposed to `exception.message`).
 By default, it is set to `Oops, something went wrong.`.
 However, you can control it:
 - You can override `\EonX\Exceptions\Handler\BaseException::$userMessage` in your exception class
+- You can change the translation of the default message in `resources/lang/vendor/easy-error-handler/en/messages.php`
 - Alternatively, you can pass your own message (and translation parameters, if needed) right from your application code, for example:
 ```php
 throw (new EntityNotFoundException(...))